lytv/slash-commands/README.md

 ## Installation

 ### Cursor
-Place these files in `.cursor/commands/` directory.
+Copy the `.md` files from the `slash-commands/` directory into `.cursor/commands/` directory.
 Remove the `$1` parameters and XML wrapping tags when using in Cursor.

 **Official docs**: [Cursor Slash Commands](https://cursor.com/docs/cli/reference/slash-commands)

 ### Codex
-Place these files in `~/.codex/prompts/` directory.
+Copy the `.md` files from the `slash-commands/` directory into `~/.codex/prompts/` directory.
 Restart Codex after installation for changes to take effect.

 **Official docs**: [Codex Prompts](https://github.com/openai/codex/blob/main/docs/prompts.md)